Statistics and outlook for cancer of the larynx

 Doctors look at 5 year survival because if a cancer is going to come back, it is most likely to do so within this time.
 If a cancer of the larynx has not come back within 5 years, there is only a small chance that it will come back after that – unless you carry on smoking.
 Doctors don't like to say you are cured, because of the chance of the cancer coming back.

-Of all the people diagnosed with cancer of the larynx, about 65 out of every 100 people (65%) will live for at least 5 years.
-About 57 out of every 100 people (57%) will live for at least 10 years.
+There are only national statistics for men because there are so few women diagnosed with cancer of the larynx.
+Of all men diagnosed with cancer of the larynx, about 86 out of every 100 (86%) will live for at least a year.
+About 70 out of every 100 men (70%) will live for at least 5 years.
+About 62 out of every 100 men (62%) will live for at least 10 years.
 They will almost certainly have been cured of their laryngeal cancer.

 T stage 0 or Tis (carcinoma in situ )

-This stage of cancer of the larynx is treated by radiotherapy, or surgery to remove the abnormal cells.
+This stage of cancer of the larynx is treated with radiotherapy or surgery to remove the abnormal cells.
 But the cancer cells can come back.
 If the cancer keeps coming back, you may need more surgery.
 Just about everyone with this stage of laryngeal cancer will be cured, if they stop smoking.
-The 5 year survival is more than 96 out of every 100 people (over 96%).
+More than 96 out of every 100 people (over 96%) live for at least 5 years with this stage of cancer of the larynx.

 T stage 1 and 2 laryngeal cancers